lin000001/lin000001.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a second-year undergraduate student from Zhejiang University.
+I'm a second-year master student from Zhejiang University.
 My research interest revolves around AI (for) security and privacy.

 I am very fortunate to be advised by Prof. Yanjiao Chen and Prof. Wenyuan Xu at ZJU.